Introduction

 Conclusion: A Quieter Future is Possible

 Noise pollution is harmful, but it’s preventable.
-By using soundproofing techniques, better city planning, and stricter noise control laws, we can reduce noise pollution and create healthier, more peaceful environments.
+By using soundproofing techniques, better city planning, innovative technology, and stricter noise control laws, we can reduce noise pollution and create healthier, more peaceful environments.
+When individuals, communities, and governments work together, change happens faster.